-South Korea prosecutors raid Samsung Electronics in probe over scandal
+South Korea's Park indicates willing to relinquish some power amid crisis

-Comcast Corp's NBCUniversal will begin selling ads for Apple Inc’s News app next year in an exclusive deal, the companies announced on Monday.
+Instead she was met with some opposition members inside the building who held signs that said she should relinquish authority and even some that called on her to step down.

-SEOUL South Korean prosecutors raided the offices of Samsung Electronics on Tuesday as part of a probe over a political scandal involving President Park Geun-hye and her friend who is alleged to have exerted improper influence in state affairs.
+No South Korean president has failed to finish their five-year term, but Park has faced growing pressure from the public and some hardline political opponents to quit.
+Park's term is due to end in early 2018.

-A prosecution official told Reuters the search is related to the scandal involving the president's friend, Choi Soon-sil, but declined to comment further.
+South Korean prosecutors raided the offices of Samsung Electronics earlier on Tuesday as part of a probe over the scandal involving Choi, a prosecution official told Reuters but declined to comment further.

 South Korea's Yonhap News Agency reported prosecutors are looking into whether Samsung improperly provided financial assistance to Choi's daughter.